 You may have tried to curb your child’s screen time by confiscating their devices or forced a curfew on them.
 However, these efforts were met with tantrums and whining.
 Tuckered out from trying every trick in the book, we sometimes give in to our child’s want for the screen, yet the anxiety still lingers.

-The solution to rid you of your screen-related stress.
+The solution to rid you of your screen-related stress

-This helps your child better understand his/her own personal needs and wants surrounding screen time.
+This helps your child better understand their own personal needs and wants surrounding screen time.
 You can then walk through a guided timetable together with your child to come up with an appropriate screen time schedule.

 Want a more tech-savvy approach?

 You can consider downloading a parental control app like plano into your child’s phone.
 After all, when it comes to devices, there’s no better way to monitor your child’s device-use than with an app!

 You can use the planoApp to set device times on your child’s phone.
 For instance, you can schedule a no-device time during dinner or family-bonding time so that your child will be able to focus on activities away from the screen.
 The app also reminds your child to take a break from the screens every 30 minutes with device break reminders.
 During this time, your child won’t be able to use his/her device for 1-2 minutes and can take a quick eye break from the screens.